PrestaShop/prestashop.github.io/news/_posts/2020-09-10-bug-bounty-retrospective.md

 authors: [ PierreRambaud, PrestaShop ]
 icon: icon-chat
 image: /assets/images/2020/09/ywhbanner.jpg
-tags: [bug, bounty, program, maintenance]
+tags: [bug, bounty, program, maintenance, security]
 ---

 For several months, we experimented a Bug Bounty Program with the [YesWeHack](https://yeswehack.com) platform.
 Here is a retrospective, explaining why we did it, and what happened during this period.